-K4.
+K5.
 Accommodation Charge

-- K4.1 If you are on the Standard Fee Scheme and have registered on a residential school module or a module which includes an embedded residential school, you may be liable to pay an additional accommodation charge.
-You will be advised during the registration process whether you are liable. - K4.2 This additional accommodation charge is payable for the cost of accommodation and meals provided during attendance at the residential school. - K4.3 If applicable, the accommodation charge will be requested at the time of enrolment on the module and must be paid by the deadline given.
-See Appendix 3 for further details and the procedures for residential school payment arrangements. - K4.4 Students studying Science modules with a residential school may be required to contact an external provider directly to book their place and make payment.
-Further information is available on the module description on the online prospectus. - K5.
-You are liable for meeting any other expenses that you may incur in connection with your attendance at residential school and any such expenses will not be reimbursed by The Open University.
+- K5.1 If you are on the Standard Fee Scheme or are a Student in Wales, and have registered on a residential school module or a module which includes an embedded residential school, you may be liable to pay an additional accommodation charge.
+You will be advised during the registration process whether you are liable for additional costs and will be provided with information as outlined within the Academic Regulations of when this fee may be payable. - K5.2 This additional charge is payable for the cost of accommodation and meals provided during attendance at the residential school. - K5.3 If applicable, the accommodation charge will be requested at the time of enrolment on the module and must be paid by the deadline given.
+See Appendix 3 for further details and the procedures for residential school payment arrangements. - K5.4 Students studying Science modules with a residential school may be required to contact an external provider directly to book their place and make payment.
+Further information is available on the module description on the online prospectus. - K5.5.
+You are liable for meeting any other expenses you may incur in connection with your attendance at residential school and any such expenses will not be reimbursed by The Open University.

-Version number: 1.0 Approved by: Delegate of Director, Academic Services Effective from: 1 August 2020 Date for review: March 2021
+Version number: 1.1 Approved by: Delegate of Director, Academic Services Effective from: 1 August 2021 Date for review: March 2022